Thailand-Vietnam: From Competitors to Economic Partners – 50 Years of Shared Growth

 Two Economies from the Mekong River Basin Foundation

 Dr. Narongchai Akrasanee discussed the relationship between Thailand and Vietnam, stating that it involves both competition, cooperation, and parallel development.
 Both countries share a civilizational foundation from the Mekong River Basin, which is the origin of life, economy, and culture in the region.
 However, the geography of the two countries differs, which has influenced their patterns of economic and social development.
-Thailand is located on the western side of the Mekong River Basin and is influenced by what is called “Monsoon Culture,” which is relatively gradual and stable.
-Meanwhile, Vietnam is located on the eastern side of the Mekong River Basin and faces “Typhoon Culture,” which is characterized by high intensity and rapid change, impacting the adaptability of society and the economy.
+Thailand, located on the western side of the Mekong River Basin, is influenced by what is referred to as “Monsoon Culture,” characterised by gradual and relatively stable development.
+In contrast, Vietnam, located on the eastern side, experiences a “Typhoon Culture,” marked by high intensity and rapid change, which has shaped the adaptability of its society and economy.

 Different Paths of Development